May 23, 2019

-(Austin) – Physicians working for Central Health now have an expanded ability to practice medicine, helping the organization better provide medical care for Travis County residents with low income.
+Senate Bill 1142 allows physicians working for Central Health to have an expanded ability to practice medicine, helping the organization better provide medical care for Travis County residents with low income.

 “This means Central Health physicians will now be able to make medical decisions about appropriate care for patients,” Central Health President & CEO Mike Geeslin said.
 “Central Health doctors will also be able to provide direction to nursing staff, such as during home visits, or refer patients to another doctor or specialist.
 Our doctors were limited in their scope before.”